BTCPay Server Wallet

 # Signing with a hot wallet

-If you created a new wallet when setting up your store and enabled it as a hot wallet, you can sign a transaction with a private key stored on your server.
+If you created a new wallet when setting up your store and enabled it as a hot wallet, since version 1.2.0, we've added an option that when a hot wallet is created, it'll automatically use the seed stored on a server to sign.

-Using the hot wallet feature comes with its own security implications, please be sure to read and understand them over at the Hot Wallet documentation
+Using the hot wallet feature comes with security implications; please be sure to read and understand them over at the Hot Wallet documentation

 # Advanced Settings